 Nevertheless, do not miss the chance to visit India, if you have it, but remain vigilant and prepare yourself before coming here.

 - Visas - Getting a visa is necessary before coming to India.
-Valid passport is also an obligatory documentation.
+A valid passport is also an obligatory documentation.
 All the information about visas can be found online.

 - Currency - The official currency in India is the Indian rupee.
-Currency rates differ from place to place, so the best exchange rates, as well as the safest exchange is done in banks, post offices, airports or hotels.
+Currency rates differ from place to place, so the best exchange rates, as well as the safest exchange, are done in banks, post offices, airports or hotels.

-- Weather - India climate consists of summer, monsoon period and winter.
+- Weather - India's climate consists of summer, monsoon period and winter.
 When the weather is concerned, the best time to visit it is from November to March.
-The winter temperature goes from 10 degree C to 27 degree C. The rainfall during the monsoon period is 90 %, but flooding is not common.
+The winter temperature goes from 10 degrees C to 27 degrees C. The rainfall during the monsoon period is 90 %, but flooding is not common.